Same Sex Marriage (Prohibition) Act 2013: Domestic reaction

 The overwhelming majority of Nigerians were in full support of this legislation as it reflected the desire of the people who do not see it as a fundamental human right issue.

-Of the few dissenting voices, one of the stiffest domestic opponents of the legislation was Davis Mac-Iyalla, a homosexual Nigerian LGBT rights advocate who heads the Nigerian chapter of Changing Attitude, an Anglican pro-LGBT organization based in the United Kingdom.
+Of the few dissenting voices, one of the staunchest domestic opponents of the legislation was Davis Mac-Iyalla, a homosexual Nigerian LGBT rights advocate who heads the Nigerian chapter of Changing Attitude, an Anglican pro-LGBT organization based in the United Kingdom.
 Mac-Iyalla, who was repeatedly arrested by Nigerian police in pro-LGBT demonstrations in previous years, was already an opponent of Peter Akinola, the then Anglican Primate of the Church of Nigeria.

 International reaction

-In February 2006, the United States State Department attacked the proposal.
-In March 2006, 16 international human rights groups signed a letter condemning the bill, calling it a violation of the freedoms of expression, association and assembly guaranteed by international law as well as by the African Charter on Human and Peoples' Rights and a barrier to the struggle against the spread of HIV/AIDS in Nigeria.
-Some sources claim that Nigeria has the world's third-highest population of persons with AIDS: 3.6 million Nigerians are infected with HIV.
-But the Nigerian governmental organisation in charge of control of HIV/AIDS cater specifically for homosexual patients through the Nigerian Diversities Network (NDN).
+In February 2006, the United States State Department criticized the proposal.
+In March 2006, 16 international human rights groups signed a letter condemning the bill, calling it a violation of the freedoms of expression, association and assembly guaranteed by international law as well as by the African Charter on Human and Peoples' Rights as well as an obstacle to efforts to combat HIV/AIDS in Nigeria.
+Some sources claim that Nigeria has the world's third-largest population of persons with AIDS: 3.6 million Nigerians are infected with HIV.
+However, the Nigerian governmental organization responsible for HIV/AIDS control provides services specifically for homosexual patients through the Nigerian Diversities Network (NDN).
 NDN has a mission of working in partnership with all key stakeholders (including homosexual people) to significantly reduce the HIV/AIDS vulnerability.
 The NDN works closely with government departments through its offices in the national and state capitals.